Workforce Development & Education

 Lee University—A private, comprehensive university operated by the Church of God, Lee is one of the largest Christ-centered institutions in Tennessee and the largest in the Appalachian College Association.
 This fully accredited liberal arts institution offers over 100 baccalaureate degree programs within 50 majors and accredited graduate programs in five areas of study.

-Tennessee Wesleyan College—A four-year liberal arts institution associated with the Holston Conference of the United Methodist Church, Tennessee Wesleyan offers over 30 majors in its traditional day program.
+Tennessee Wesleyan University—A four-year liberal arts institution associated with the Holston Conference of the United Methodist Church, Tennessee Wesleyan offers over 30 majors in its traditional day program.
 It also offers bachelor of science and bachelor of applied science degrees in general management and accounting in its evening program, designed for working adults.

 University of Tennessee Center for Industrial Services (UTCIS)—UTCIS is the statewide business assistance and education service of UT’s Institute for Public Service.
 Staffed by professionals with extensive experience in all aspects of corporate management in a variety of industries, they can provide assistance in many varied areas.
 The Tennessee Manufacturing Extension Program (TMEP) is a part of the nationwide Manufacturing Extension Partnership and provides many services, including human resources and workforce development programs in team building, leadership training, communications training and problem solving.
 For more information contact Harding Aslinger, area field consultant, at 423-634-0850.